A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Medicaid enrollment is open year-round.
 You can apply for South Dakota Medicaid online, over the phone, or by submitting a paper application.
 If you have questions, you can reach the SD Department of Social Services at 1-605-773-3165.

-• Online: Visit HealthCare.gov or South Dakota DSS online
+• Online: Visit HealthCare.gov to begin the process, or South Dakota DSS online

 • Paper applications: Download an application for Medicaid or CHIP from the South Dakota Department of Social Services website.
 The application must then be mailed, faxed, or taken in person to a local Social Services office.